vadv/oh-my-pg-linter/rules/adding-field-with-default/message.md

 An `ACCESS EXCLUSIVE` lock blocks reads/writes while the statement is running.

+Postgres version 11 and newer still requires the entire table and its indexes to be rewritten with an ACCESS EXCLUSIVE lock in case of adding a column with a volatile DEFAULT e.g. random(), clock_timestamp().

 # Solution

 Add the field as nullable, then set a default, backfill, and remove nullabilty.